 Casey Fletcher is an actress who is fleeing bad press after the death of her beloved husband.
 She retreats to the family’s lake house, despite the fact that this is where he husband drowned.

 Casey spends her days drinking and spying on the house across the lake.
 When she saves former supermodel, Katherine Royce from drowning, the two strike up a friendship.
-It becomes clear that Katherine and her husband are having some serious issues- after all, you find out a lot of things when watching the neighbors all day through binoculars.
+It becomes clear that Katherine and her husband are having some serious issues

 Some points in the story moved slowly for me and at one point, the story nearly lost me.
-But, I am so glad that I kept reading this pick from lake books.
+But, I am so glad that I kept reading this pick from Lake Books.
 There were definitely surprises that I did not see coming.
 We LOVE Riley Sager.
 Be sure to check out The Best Riley Sager Books Ranked by Super Fans.
 This book is such a great pick from our ultimate beach reads 2023 and is a perfect pick from summer reads.

 I was a fan of Ware’s hit novel Woman in Cabin 10.
 I thought it was a unique story and I was anxious to try another of her books.

 This book is dark and gothic and the perfect thriller for a list of books for fall.
 The premise is that a girl is mistaken for the relative of a recently deceased woman and she goes to the estate to try to capitalize on the error.
 Obviously, things are not what they seemed.